 In Season #3 of the Homeschool Mama Self-Care podcast, I want to undergird you, the new(er) homeschool mama with confidence, clarity, and vision for your homeschool journey.

-I also want to give you a straight talk so you’ll be prepared for this remarkable family journey.
+I also want to give you a straight talk, a guide to your first year of homeschool, so you’ll be prepared for this remarkable family journey.

 If you have questions as you consider (or get initiated) into the homeschool lifestyle, you can ask your questions here.